This is my basic recipe for banana pudding. Like most cooks in the South,

 in the casserole dish.
 (Make sure the custard gets into every nook

-and crannie.)
+and crannies.)

-4. Beat egg whites (with the 2 tablespoons sugar)on high speed until
+4. Beat egg whites (with the 2 tablespoons sugar) on high speed until

-foamy; gradually add sugar and beat until meringue forms stiff
+foamy; gradually add sugar and beat until meringue forms stiff peaks.

-peaks.
 Spread over pudding, making sure to seal at sides of dish.

-5. Place the banana pudding in oven; bake until it starts to
+5. Place the banana pudding in oven; bake until it starts to brown; turn off

-brown; turn off oven.
-Leave in the oven and watch closely until
+oven.
+Leave in the oven and watch closely until the surface is light

-the surface is light brown, like the picture shown.
+brown, like the picture shown.

 *I use my immersion blender for this.
 It makes it easy to get a smooth